 The Proof-of-Work challenge: Your secret weapon to block bad bots

-For high-value sales and registrations, bad actors create advanced bots that take several spots in the online queue, making it harder for genuine visitors to get through the line.
+For high-value sales and registrations, bad actors create advanced bots that take several spots in the waiting room, making it harder for genuine visitors to get through.
 Queue-it’s Abuse and Bot Protection now includes a Proof-of-Work challenge that blocks sophisticated bots by significantly increasing the “cost of business” for bad actors.

 When your visitors see individualized wait information, like how many people are ahead of them in line, it makes the wait fair and transparent.
 When bots take up queue numbers, it undermines this fairness and transparency.

-Using lightweight, scripted programs, it is relatively easy and cost efficient for bad actors to create simple bots or scripts that can obtain multiple spots in the online queue.
+Using lightweight, scripted programs, it is relatively easy and cost efficient for bad actors to create simple bots or scripts that can obtain multiple spots in the waiting room.
 These bots or scripts give the bad actors an advantage over genuine visitors in completing transactions on your website.

 To give a sense of scale, consider the following statistics from Imperva’s 2020 Bad Bot Report: bad bots made up 45.7% of website traffic in education; 37.5% in government; 25.8% in ticketing; and 18.6% in ecommerce.

 Queue-it’s Proof-of-Work challenge uses computing processing power as the cost driver.
-The more queue numbers that bad actors seek to obtain, the more CPU is drained and the more costly their project becomes.
+The more queue positions that bad actors seek to obtain, the more CPU is drained and the more costly their project becomes.

 At the same time, the Proof-of-Work challenge will be barely if at all noticeable to real visitors.
 Their browsers can easily solve the puzzle to grant them a spot in line.